June 27, 2022 - 9:07 am

 The parade is organized by The Summerlin Council, the nonprofit arm of the Summerlin Community Association dedicated to the social, educational and recreational enrichment of residents.
 The parade is open to the public.
 Everyone is encouraged to arrive early, bring water and wear sunscreen.

-The escort division of the parade starts at 8:30 a.m. with the official start at 9 a.m.
-The parade starts at the corner of Hillpointe Road and Hills Center Drive in The Trails village of Summerlin.
+The parade begins at the corner of Hillpointe Road and Hills Center Drive in The Trails village of Summerlin.
 Participants travel south toward Village Center Circle, then west on Trailwood Drive.
 The parade ends near the corner of Trailwood Drive and Spring Gate Lane.
+For more information on the parade, visit www.summerlinpatrioticparade.com.